Here are some most common definitions used in RedTrack and Affiliate marketing:

 A/B Testing - is a way to compare two versions of a single variable, typically by testing a subject's response to variant A against variant B, and determining which of the two variants is more effective.

-Affiliate - also called Publisher or Media Buyer - online marketer who promotes offers for a certain performance reward.
+Affiliate - also called Publisher or Media Buyer - an online marketer who promotes offers for a certain performance reward.

 Affiliate Network - an intermediary company between affiliates and advertisers.
-The affiliate networks generates offers, providing an opportunity to choose the most suitable offer for a certain affiliate and rewarding the partners for advertising services.
+The affiliate networks generate offers, providing an opportunity to choose the most suitable offer for a certain affiliate and rewarding the partners for advertising services.